Before we look at how to boost your mood, let’s quickly explore why it’s so important to boost your mood in the first place…

 And then just hit send – simple.

-You’ve most likely just made someone else’s day and you’ve also switched your mood to a happier one just by focusing on someone good in your life.
+You’ve most likely just made someone else’s day.
+You’ve also switched your mood to a happier one just by focusing on someone good in your life.
 You never know – they may even send one back which is a double boost.
 This is something I have been doing for years and I highly recommend it!

 You wake up feeling reasonably ok, but then you switch on the news and BAM – what’s the point of going on?
 The world is rubbish, nothing good ever happens – I was allowed to eat chicken yesterday, but today that Nando’s is going to kill me.
 You’ve unwittingly put yourself into a negative mindset.
 It’s important to know what’s going on in the world, however, there is a right time to absorb all of this information.

-I never turn on the news in the morning, I’m tired and not best placed to handle what I’m hearing.
+I never turn on the news in the morning.
+I’m tired – not a great place to handle what I’m hearing.
 Instead, if I have any sound on at all, it’s usually a comedy programme.
 You cannot beat starting the day with a really good belly laugh.
 I do check the news on an app, but when I’m able to apply a good dose of perspective.

 It’s also important to apply this to social media exposure too – keep the outside world at bay until your mindset is able to cope with whatever it’s going to throw at you.